digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 cd Kubernetes-Starter-Kit-Developers
 ```

 Then, please deploy the `prometheus-example` application using the YAML manifest from the `Starter Kit` repository.
-What it does is, it will create for you the `prometheus-example` Deployment, as well as the associated `Kubernetes Service`.
-But first, a separate `namespace` named `prometheus-custom-metrics-test` is created to test the whole setup:
+The provided manifest will create the `prometheus-example` deployment resource, as well as the associated Kubernetes service.
+A separate namespace named `prometheus-custom-metrics-test` is created as well, to test the whole setup:

 ```shell
 kubectl create ns prometheus-custom-metrics-test